 - As an experienced copywriter, sub and communications writer, I regularly ‘transcreate’ marketing texts and copy for leading French luxury houses.

-- Writing and editing magazine articles to tight deadlines and wordcounts has given me a sharp editorial eye for my own work, including translations for the annual Louis Vuitton City Guides.
+- Writing and editing magazine articles and travel guides to tight deadlines and wordcounts has given me a sharp editorial eye for my own work, including translations for the annual Louis Vuitton City Guides.

-- My background in luxury, lifestyle and interiors journalism has led to a series of translations for Flammarion, including Inès de la Fressange’s best-selling Parisian Chic: A Style Guide, India Mahdavi’s Home Chic: Decorating with Style, monographs on leading designers Christian Liaigre and Axel Vervoordt, and Sébastian Siraudeau’s delightful celebrations of French decorating and art de vivre.
+- My background in luxury, lifestyle and interiors journalism has led to a series of translations for Flammarion, including Inès de la Fressange’s best-selling Parisian Chic: A Style Guide, India Mahdavi’s Home Chic: Decorating with Style, and monographs on leading designers Christian Liaigre and Axel Vervoordt.